DorsaRoh/mycorner/README.md

 2. Click "Create your page"
 3. Add some blocks, edit content
 4. Click "Publish"
-5. Check terminal for magic link, click it
+5. Sign in with Google
+6. **First time**: Choose your username and page title
-6. Share modal appears with public URL
+7. Share modal appears with public URL (`/u/{username}`)
-7. Open public URL in incognito
+8. Open public URL in incognito
-8. Click "Make your own" to test forking
+9. Click "Make your own" to test forking

 ### GraphQL Playground